Rankings by Classement Décideurs 2015 and 2016

 - Customs Disputes:

-LEGRAND LESAGE-CATEL GAULTIER law firm advised in a Customs dispute and made submissions to the Mediator of the French Ministries of the Economy and Finance, as a result of which an agreement was reached to reduce the penalty by 98.75%, and for Customs to retract criminal proceedings.
+LEGRAND LESAGE-CATEL law firm advised in a Customs dispute and made submissions to the Mediator of the French Ministries of the Economy and Finance, as a result of which an agreement was reached to reduce the penalty by 98.75%, and for Customs to retract criminal proceedings.

 On completion by the examining judge of a lengthy investigatory procedure, Stéphanie Legrand, representing a Perfumer, won a ruling and heavy criminal sanctions against members of a network using concordance tables to infringe the trade marks of highly reputed perfume brands (RG n° 2016/290).